vkolesnikov-intermedia/pjproject-android-builder/README.md

 # PJSIP Android Builder

-Easily build PJSIP with: OpenSSL, OpenH264, Opus and G.729 (without Intel IPP) for Android.
+Easily build PJSIP with: OpenSSL, Opus and G.729 (without Intel IPP) for Android.

 ## Purpose

 I needed an easily replicable build system to build PJSIP <http://www.pjsip.org/> native library with NDK for Android.
-So, I created an Ubuntu docker container (20.04.4 LTS) and wrote some scripts to download, install all the requirements needed to make it a complete build environment and some automated build scripts.
+So, I created an Ubuntu docker container (22.04 LTS) and wrote some scripts to download, install all the requirements needed to make it a complete build environment and some automated build scripts.
 If you want to contribute, your help is really appreciated :)

-## Support - PJSIP 2.9+
+## Support - PJSIP 2.13+

-Using Android API `21`.
+Using Android API `28`.
 Default versions included:

 - Android Cmd Tools: `8512546`
-- Android NKD: `r21e`
+- Android NKD: `r26c`
-- OpenSSL: `1.1.1k` (Uses NDK Level 21)
+- OpenSSL: `3.1.2` (Uses NDK Level 28)
-- OpenH264: `2.1.0` (Uses NDK Level 21)
 - Opus: `1.3.1`
 - bcg729: `1.1.1`
 - Swig: `4.0.2`

-## Legacy support

-Checkout tag `2.2.0` to build older pjsip (or other libs) versions.

 ## Setup